maryella/backendproject/README.md

 Views handled server side by Express using ES6 Template Engine and styled using Bootstrap.

-Data stored on PostgreSQL database, communicating with web app via pg-promise.
+Data for both users and wineries stored on PostgreSQL database, communicating with web app via pg-promise.
+User passwords in the database were protected using bcrypt-js (with salt and hash), which seemed sufficient security for this type of casual application.

 Developed with Rhonda McKenney @rjmckenney